 What form(s) does this medication come in?

-Each white oblong tablet, engraved with "DIA 30" on one side and a symbol on the other contains 30 mg gliclazide.
+Each white oblong tablet engraved with "DIA 30" on one side and a symbol on the other contains 30 mg of gliclazide.
 Nonmedicinal ingredients: anhydrous colloidal silica, calcium hydrogen phosphate dihydrate, hypromellose, magnesium stearate, and maltodextrin.

-Each white oblong breakable tablet, scored on both sides, engraved with "DIA 60" on both faces contains 60 mg of gliclazide.
+Each white oblong breakable tablet scored on both sides and engraved with "DIA 60" on both faces contains 60 mg of gliclazide.
 Nonmedicinal ingredients: anhydrous colloidal silica, hypromellose, lactose monohydrate, magnesium stearate, and maltodextrin.

 Who should NOT take this medication?

 - are allergic to gliclazide or any ingredients of the medication